BLACK LYON. Bulls Head? HORSE and GROOM. CRAVEN ARMS, HUMBERSTONE GATE

 Photo above: Craven Arms on right ‘Bar’ above front door.
 Plough seen in the centre with Worthington sign on side.

 To let in 1857 as Craven Arms Commercial Hotel, with rent of £80 per year and f&f at £500.
-Stabling for forty horses, fifteen bedrooms for travellers.
+Stabling for forty horses, fifteen bedrooms for travelers.
+Smoke, Tap, Bar, Commercial rooms 4 cellars, lofts and out buildings gives an idea of the size of property it was.
+Emma Enoch would advertise the fact she was leaving in a LJ notice below.

 ‘Having succeeded the proprietorship of the Craven Arms, after his long experience cook, can give satisfaction to all parties who may honour him with his patronage’ NB Tripe super every Fri night from 7-30pm-11pm.’